-The programme and the semesters are built around three generic activities, which are part of the process of creating new value: Discovery, incubation and acceleration.
-'Discovery' concerns new opportunities, 'incubation' is about developing and testing new concepts, and 'acceleration' deals with realising new value.
+The semesters on the Master’s programme in Entrepreneurial Engineering are based on three generic activities, which are part of the process of creating new value: Discovery, Incubation and Acceleration.
+Discovery explores new opportunities, Incubation is about developing and testing new concepts, and Acceleration deals with realising new value.

-The study programme emphasises a natural progress, which is why you will work with discovery on the first semester, incubation on the second and acceleration on the third semester.
+The study programme follows the natural progress, which is why you will work with emphasis on Discovery during the first semester, Incubation on the second and Acceleration on the third semester.
 When carrying out your Master’s thesis, you can work with all three subjects at the same time as you can add whichever perspective you might find interesting to the project.
-Each semester has an “Intro” (introduction) and an “Outro” (reflection), and the first three semesters have inspiring and supportive courses to underpin the team based project work.
+Each semester has an “Intro” (introduction) and an “Outro” (reflection), and the first two semesters have inspiring and supportive courses as well as creativity training to underpin the team based project work.

-During the first semester, your journey takes you through theory, workshops and training in exploring needs/opportunities, idea generation and development, concept development and business development processes, methods, tools and validation methods.
-The semester is started off with a week of introduction to the whole programme and training in a constructive creative mind-set.
+The first semester includes theory, workshops, training in exploring needs/opportunities, idea generation and development, concept development and business development processes, methods, tools and validation methods.
+The semester begins with a thorough introduction to the whole programme, followed by training in a constructive and creative mind-set.

-The courses of this semester will provide you with a basic understanding of entrepreneurship theory and practice, training in entrepreneurial processes and business planning, as well as insight into corporate innovation and business development.
+The courses on this semester will provide you with a basic understanding of entrepreneurship theory and practice, training in entrepreneurial processes and business planning, as well as insight into design thinking theory, methods and tools.

 - Entrepreneurial Practice (15 ECTS)

 - URBEAN – bean-based ice cream (more healthy)

 - An inflatable pillow that help disabled people get up from sitting position

 - An app that enables proximity based adds (while being close to shops).

 - Training aid app for physiotherapists to support home training for clients